IBM-Cloud/insurance-catalog/README.md

 _**Note**: Asterisks ( *\** ) mark required field_

+## Insurance Policies

+The insurance-catalog app serves as the API to the Cloud Insurance Co. repository of insurance policies.
+When the app is initialized it checks for the existence of a `policies` DB in the Cloudant datastore.
+If it does not exist, it creates the DB and populates it with the initial policy docs from the [`routes/db.js`](./routes/db.js) file.
+Subsequently, policies in the DB can be manipulated through the API.

+### Policy Fields
+**name**: Policy short name
+**desc**: Longer description of the policy
+**baseCost**: Cost of the policy at the minimum number of days and without additional travelers
+**perAddTraveler\***: Percentage increase to the base policy per additional traveler
+**cancelRefund**: The percentage of the policy cost refunded upon cancellation before the start of the trip
+**minDays**: The minimum number of days for a trip to qualify
+**perAddDay\***: Percentage increase to the base policy per additional day after the minimum number of days
+**levelCare**: Tier of care provided by the policy
+**amount**: Multiplier to determine coverage amount relative to policy cost
+**review**: Average star rating given to the policy by previous customers

+**\*** Cost compounded on each addition

 ## Troubleshooting

 The primary source of debugging information for your Bluemix app is the logs.
 To see them, run the following command using the Cloud Foundry CLI: